wenkangjing/notes-launch-school/201/lesson4/_201_lesson4.md

 # 24	Fluid and Liquid Layouts

+responsive
+ - @media queries to set breakpoints, layout changes when screen width hitting the breakpoints

+liquid
+- always same precentage

+Fluid
+- set a min-width and max-width on the main element to prevent the site from getting too wide or cramped.
+- set nav overflow:hidden

 # 25	Project: Photo Gallery with Fluid Layout
 # 26	Solution: Photo Gallery with Fluid Layout

 # 27	Summary